 AT&T says HBO Max streaming service to launch in May for $15

-AT&T said Tuesday that its HBO Max streaming service will launch in May for $15 a month, joining a crowded field.
+AT&T says its HBO Max streaming service will launch in May for $15 a month, joining a crowded field of would-be rivals to Netflix.

-The company has said HBO Max will become the "workhorse" for its video business as cord-cutting of traditional TV expands.
-The service grew out of AT&T's $81 billion purchase of Time Warner, which AT&T has overhauled and rechristened WarnerMedia.

-HBO Max will challenge Netflix alongside Disney , Comcast and Apple .
-It will be the most expensive of the new services that have announced prices, which could make it challenging to expand its customer base.

-It is also the same price as HBO Now, the current HBO streaming service for people who don't get the channel via cable.
+That's the same price as HBO Now, the current HBO streaming service for people who don't get the cable channel.
+Company officials expect existing HBO customers, whether via cable or HBO Now, to switch to HBO Max, which will offer far more to watch.

-The company said it will launch a version of HBO Max with ads in 2021, a new twist for a brand that is known for being ad-free.
-The company wants to reach 50 million subscribers in the U.S. by 2025.

-The service will offer movies and programs from HBO and the Warner library, including "Friends ," which it will pull back from Netflix.
+The service will offer movies and programs from HBO and the Time Warner library, which AT&T obtained when it acquired the media giant for $81 billion.
+That will include "Friends," which AT&T will pull back from Netflix.
 Other hits like "The Big Bang Theory" and "South Park" will also be available.

-It's aiming for kids with "Sesame Street" and an Elmo talk show.
-And it will have superhero movies from DC.

-The service will also launch 50 original series in the first year, half targeted to younger adults and the remainder split between shows for kids and for adults.
-The service won't release a season's worth of episodes all at once, as Netflix typically does.

 Comments